<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 • Service providers

 The 23 NYCRR 500 regulation includes limited exemptions for financial institutions with less than ten employees and less than 5 million in gross annual revenue in the past three years.
-Additionally, institutions that do not have any nonpublic information or sensitive data are entitled to certain exemptions as well.
+Additionally, institutions that do not have any nonpublic information or sensitive data are also entitled to certain exemptions.

 Proving Compliance with NYDFS